learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q37.** A developer needs to display a table of data showing quarterly sales figures.
+**Q.** A developer needs to display a table of data showing quarterly sales figures.
 Each column has a header.
 Which attribute ensures screen readers correctly associate data cells with column headers?

 - A) `id` on each `<td>`
 - B) `scope="col"` on each `<th>`